-Title Course Rep Selection Elected within your specific programme cohort.
+Title Course Rep

+Selection Self sign-up.

 Purpose To effectively represent students' academic interests at programme level.
 To create change at programme level that improves the academic experience of students.
 To escalate any issues that exist beyond your programme.

 Accountabilities